JGCRI/gcam-doc/inputs_supply.md

 Default carbon contents of fuels are specified in [A_PrimaryFuelCCoef.csv](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/emissions/A_PrimaryFuelCCoef.csv).
 Historical CO<sub>2</sub> emissions are provided in [CDIAC_CO2_by_nation.csv](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/emissions/CDIAC_CO2_by_nation.csv).

-Historical non-CO<sub>2</sub> emissions information is provided in several files within the [CEDS folder]((https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/emissions/CEDS).
+Historical non-CO<sub>2</sub> emissions information is provided in the GCAM release as "pre-built" data aggregated to GCAM regions, technologies, and fuels.
+Users that want to build using CEDS raw data, for example to build for different regional aggregations, will need to generate CEDS data using the open-source [CEDS system](https://github.com/JGCRI/CEDS) and place the resulting emissions data by country, fuel, and sector within the [CEDS folder](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/emissions/CEDS).

 ### Water